 I’ve been an online university teacher for 5 years – here are my candid thoughts on the advantages and disadvantages of online learning.
 In this post, I’ll tell you some stories from an insider’s perspective of some of the little-known advantages and disadvantages of online learning.

 Sure, you’ve already heard some of the key facts – like that distance learning is flexible and convenient.
 But you haven’t gotten the chance yet to hear some real-life stories of the pros and cons of online school from someone who’s there, in online classes, every single day.

 Online learning is growing – fast.
+Today, 75% of US colleges offer online courses.
 Long gone are the days of mail correspondence where assignments are literally posted to your professor in the snail mail.
 Today, online learning is as dynamic and interactive as on-campus learning.

 Nonetheless, online learning is not for everyone.
 That’s why you need to balance up the pros versus cons of online education before you make your mind up about whether to embrace the advantages of online education.

 Ride the wave.

 Pros of Online Learning: 17 Top Online Education Advantages